Certificate Root Stores: An Area of Unity or Disparity?: Closing Remarks

-Research on root stores started to pick-up momentum very recently.
-Ma \etal~\cite{ma2021tracing} analyzed several root stores and their inclusion policies, taking a longitudinal view of root-store changes and similarities over time.
+Research focus on root stores started to pick-up momentum recently.
+Ma \etal~\cite{ma2021tracing} analyzed several root stores and their inclusion policies, focusing more on root-store changes over time (a longitudinal view).
+The authors also identified questionable practices in root store management, such as unjustified trust of controversial CAs/organizations.
 Korzhitskii \etal~\cite{korzhitskii2020characterizing} looked at the list of root CAs allowed to append certificates to CT logs (CT root stores).
 Zhang \etal~\cite{zhang2021rusted} investigated root stores from a large number of volunteering users, and compared them with the expected root stores that they should have on their systems.
-Such increased attention from the research community is good.
-A collective action is, however, needed to allow for greater unification of trust decisions and organizational vetting across platforms.
-Engaging more actively on discussion platforms, like the CAB forum, can be a good starting point.
+Such increased attention from the research community is promising.

 Finally, it is worth noting that root stores evolve rapidly.
 Over the course of our data collection and analysis (few months), some root stores did get updated.
 Unfortunately, disparities in all the aspects we shed light on remain in place: inclusion policies, delivery methods, root certificates, trust context, and trusted government organizations.

-\emph{A note on another equally critical area in PKI.} Inconsistencies in certificate revocation mechanisms across CAs and browser vendors demand some attention.
-For example, while we were engaging in dozens of forum discussions, question postings, and combing through online resources, it occurred to us that revocation terminology vary.
-This includes differences between \emph{distrusting} a certificate and \emph{revoking} it, and both appear to be different from removing a certificate from a root store (for root certificates).
-Analogous analysis into how the differences in revocation mechanisms have evolved between vendors is timely.
+We hope this position paper musters wider involvement from the community in discussing the path forward to allow for greater transparency about vetting practices, and wider community involvement in trust-related decision making.